 Tone encompasses how you talk to your clients (word choice and point of view) as well as the personality of your brand.
 Taking the right tone with customers can give you a competitive edge and help you grow and expand.

 To get your tone right, consider these do’s and don’ts.

 Revisit any automated communications

-Determining when and how often your customers want to hear from you.
-Customers may be craving a return to normal and automated messaging can help convey a pre-pandemic feel.
-However, your customers may be looking for a deeper connection than what is often provided in automatic communication.
+First, determine when and how often your customers want to hear from you.
+Customers may have come to rely on automated messaging; however, they may also be looking for a deeper connection than it can provide.
 Think through:

 - Is this information they need?

 - What type of information is this (fun, serious, strictly business)?

 - Will this message help me build a connection with recipients?